diskoverdata/diskover-docs/source_files/software_activation.md

 ### Obtaining a License Key

 No license key is required for **Diskover Community Edition**.
-If you would like to request a demo license key or purchase a [subscription for Diskover’s advanced solutions](https://www.diskoverdata.com/solutions/), please contact your Diskover Data point of contact or <a href=“mailto:info@diskoverdata.com”>info@diskoverdata.com</a>.
+If you would like to request a demo license key or purchase a [subscription for Diskover’s advanced solutions](https://www.diskoverdata.com/solutions/), please contact your Diskover Data point of contact or [info@diskoverdata.com](mailto:info@diskoverdata.com).

 #### License Key for Linux